Barra-Peak/polished-ZHe-derived-values/README.md

             # 2 = polished parallel to c-axis

-Note that importing the data file as something other than a .csv file (e.g., .xlsx) changes the data frame column names which are referenced throughout the script
+Note that importing the data file as something other than a .csv file (e.g., .xlsx) changes the data frame column names which are referenced throughout the script.
+A sample input file is included in the repository.

 OUTPUTS: default outputs are two .xlsx files:
     # 1. Full data sheet with all derived values and original measurements, analytical measurements